 It is currently estimated that the whole mission will take about 520 days, where more than four weeks will be spent on the surface of Mars in a compact landing module.

 To understand how almost 74 weeks in a confined environment will affect both the physical and mental health of future crew members, ESA and the Russian Institute of Biomedical Problems have prepared the Mars 500 experiment that will officially commence in a matter of weeks.
 Six volunteers will spend a total of 520 days in a steel tube 20 meters long and only 3 meters in diameter (this is like two standard petroleum rail tanks put together.)

 Just as usual, the volunteers will be equipped with a great deal of gear, not excluding a set of Official Cosmonauts automatic watches.

-As I have already noted, the German watchmaker has decided to monetize the event and is going to bring to the market a special edition Fortis B-42 Black Mars 500 model.
+As I have already noted, the German brand has decided to monetize the event and is going to bring to the market a special edition Fortis B-42 Black Mars 500 model.

 Basically, this is the same Fortis B42 Black & Black 647.28.81 K that was presented last year.

 It is equipped with the same ETA 2836-2 self-winding caliber built on 25 jewels and featuring a simple calendar function with current date and day of week indicators located at 3 o’clock.
 We have already seen the movement in the recent Hamilton Khaki Pilot as well as in the last year’s TAG Heuer Aquaracer 500M Calibre 5 diver.

 Its generous 42 mm case is, too, made of black PVD-coated high-grade titanium and features an AR-treated sapphire crystal as well as a transparent display case back.

 What is different, is the color scheme, which is almost identical to that of Mars itself.
 The deep blackness of its dial and case is accented with luminescent orange for the hands and Arabic numerals.
 The black leather strap is also stitched with contrasting orange.